New York Knicks Reportedly Willing To Include First-Round Pick In Joakim Noah Trade

 — Bleacher Report NBA (@BR_NBA) January 25, 2018

 Not only are the Knicks getting antsy in parting ways with Joakim Noah, the center also would like to be playing somewhere else.
-Tensions are growing for both sides at each moment that Noah remains on the Knicks.
+Tensions are growing on both sides at each moment that Noah remains on the Knicks.

 A verbal altercation (courtesy of the New York Post) took place between Joakim Noah and Knicks’ coach Jeff Hornacek just days ago.
 As a result, the Knicks and Joakim Noah have mutually agreed that it was best to go in separate directions.

-Much of the disruption between the Knicks and Joakim Noah has beem about playing time.
+Much of the disruption between the Knicks and Joakim Noah has been about playing time.
 Knicks’ forward Kristaps Porzingis cited that the 32-year-old center wants to play (courtesy of the New York Daily News) and help the team win.

 “Personally for me I knew how badly he wanted to play, how badly he wanted to be on the court to help the team.
 After last year where we didn’t have that great of a year he just wanted to help the team.
 It was hard for him.”